trapicki/tmk_keyboard/keyboard/pastrami/README.md

 Currently for [Teensy][++ 2.0].
 Showing NumLock and generating keycodes at keypress for a single layer.
-Version 2 with 2x2 keys.
+Version 2 with 2x2 keys and layers.
 Easy configurable for arbitrary key matrix sizes.

 The most basic keyboard example
 -------------------------------